GSA/Section508.gov/_pages/manage/annual-assessment/2023-03-28-manage-gwaa-definitions.md

 - <span id="section-508-conformant"><strong>Section 508 conformant:</strong></span> The entire ICT product meets all applicable Section 508 standards.
 For example, for a web page to be conformant, the entire web page must meet all applicable 38 WCAG Level A and AA Success Criteria.

-- <span id="section-508-conformance-validation-testing"><strong>Section 508 conformance validation testing:</strong></span> Testing to verify that an implementation meets the requirements of the Section 508 standards.
+- <span id="section-508-conformance-validation-testing"><strong>Section 508 conformance validation testing:</strong></span> Testing to confirm that an IT implementation meets the requirements of the relevant Section 508 standards.
 The requirements or criteria for conformance must be specified.

-- <span id="section-508-program"><strong>Section 508 Program:</strong></span> Official or unofficial coordinated effort to ensure agency conformance to Section 508 Standards.
-A program exists where an individual has been designated with the duties and responsibilities of a Section 508 Program Manager; whether on a full-time basis or as an additional duty.
+- <span id="section-508-program"><strong>Section 508 Program or equivalent:</strong></span> An effort within a reporting entity to ensure that all of its IT meets  Section 508 standards, often led by a designated Program Manager.

-- <span id="section-508-program-manager"><strong>Section 508 Program Manager:</strong></span> Manager of an agency Section 508 program on behalf of the agency CIO, to include developing and maintaining agency policies, guidance, and best practices.
-Some agencies might not have an individual with this title, but there may be an individual assigned the same duties and responsibilities.
-Used interchangeably with [Section 508 Coordinator](#coordinator).
+- <span id="section-508-program-manager"><strong>Section 508 Program Manager:</strong></span> Manager of a reporting entity’s Section 508 program on behalf of the reporting entity CIO, to include developing and maintaining policies, guidance, and best practices.
+Some reporting entities might not have an individual with this title, but there may be an individual assigned the same duties and responsibilities.
+Used interchangeably with Section 508 Coordinator.
+See [M-24-08](https://www.whitehouse.gov/omb/management/ofcio/m-24-08-strengthening-digital-accessibility-and-the-management-of-section-508-of-the-rehabilitation-act/#_ftn16) for additional roles and responsibilities.

-- <span id="shared-service"><strong>Shared Service:</strong></span> A Federal shared service in this context is defined as information technology function that is provided for consumption by multiple organizations across Federal agencies by a single Federal Agency.

-- <span id="significantly"><strong>Significantly:</strong></span> In a way that is large or important enough to be noticed or have an effect.

-- <span id="solicitation"><strong>Solicitation:</strong></span> Any request to submit offers or quotations to the Government.
-Solicitations under sealed bid procedures are called "invitations for bids."
-Solicitations under negotiated procedures are called "requests for proposals."
+- <span id="sso"><strong>Single Sign On:</strong></span> A system allowing one set of login credentials to access multiple applications.

+- <span id="solicitation"><strong>Solicitation:</strong></span> A request for bids or proposals from the federal government.
 Solicitations under simplified acquisition procedures may require submission of either a quotation or an offer (from the [FAR](https://www.acquisition.gov/far/part-2)).

-- <span id="sometimes"><strong>Sometimes:</strong></span> Used to describe activities that are performed 1%-24% of the time.
+- <span id="sometimes"><strong>Sometimes:</strong></span> Used to describe activities that are performed approximately 1%-24% of the time.

-- <span id="sufficient"><strong>Sufficient:</strong></span> Enough to meet the needs of a proposed end.
+- <span id="sufficient"><strong>Sufficient:</strong></span> Adequate to meet the needs of a requirement.

 <h2>
   <span id="sectionT">T</span>
 </h2>

-- <span id="telework-agreement"><strong>Telework Agreement:</strong></span> Written agreement for anyone who works remotely (regularly or otherwise).
+- <span id="telework-agreement"><strong>Telework Agreement:</strong></span> A written agreement for remote work conditions.
 May also be referred to as a remote work agreement.
-This may be an online form or an electronic document.

-- <span id="training-plan"><strong>Training Plan:</strong></span> A plan that defines who within the agency should receive training, the training schedule, and mandatory training.
+- <span id="training-plan"><strong>Training Plan:</strong></span> A plan that defines who within the reporting entity should receive training, the training schedule, and mandatory training.

 <h2>
   <span id="sectionU">U</span>
 </h2>

-- <span id="unique"><strong>Unique:</strong></span> Total number of pages that only appear once.
-A template for a dynamic content page, such as a search results page, should be counted once.

-- <span id="user-acceptance-testing"><strong>User Acceptance Testing (UAT):</strong></span> A phase of development/deployment in which the application is tested to ensure the application can handle real-world tasks and affirm that the performance meets development specifications, including ICT accessibility requirements, before being accepted by the agency/business representative.
+- <span id="user-acceptance-testing"><strong>User Acceptance Testing (UAT):</strong></span> A phase of development or deployment in which the application is tested to ensure the application can handle real-world tasks and affirm that the performance meets development specifications, including ICT accessibility requirements, before being accepted by the reporting entity or business representative.

 <h2>
   <span id="sectionV">V</span>
 </h2>

-- <span id="voluntary-product-accessibility-template"><strong>VPAT® or Voluntary Product Accessibility Template:</strong></span> A product of the [Information Technology Industry Council](https://www.itic.org/policy/accessibility/vpat), the VPAT® is a reporting format for assisting buyers and sellers in identifying information and communications technology (ICT) products and services with accessibility features.
+- <span id="voluntary-product-accessibility-template"><strong>VPAT® or Voluntary Product Accessibility Template:</strong></span> A product of the [Information Technology Industry Council](https://www.itic.org/policy/accessibility/vpat), the VPAT® is a reporting format for assisting buyers and sellers in identifying ICT products and services with accessibility features.
 A completed VPAT® is referred to as an Accessibility Conformance Report (ACR).

 <h2>
   <span id="sectionW">W</span>
 </h2>

-- <span id="web-content-accessibility-guidelines"><strong>Web Content Accessibility Guidelines (WCAG):</strong></span> WCAG (current versions 2 and 2.1 (coming soon 2.2), levels A, AA, and AAA) is developed through the World Wide Web Consortium (W3C) process in cooperation with individuals and organizations around the world, with a goal of providing a single shared standard for web content accessibility that meets the needs of individuals, organizations, and governments internationally.
+- <span id="web-content-accessibility-guidelines"><strong>Web Content Accessibility Guidelines (WCAG):</strong></span> WCAG (current versions 2, 2.1, and 2.2  levels A, AA, and AAA) is developed through the World Wide Web Consortium (W3C) process in cooperation with individuals and organizations around the world, with a goal of providing a single shared standard for web content accessibility that meets the needs of individuals, organizations, and governments internationally.
 The WCAG documents explain how to make web content more accessible to people with disabilities.

-- <span id="webpage"><strong>Web page (webpage):</strong></span> A hypertext document on the World Wide Web, including resources provided for rendering, retrieval, and presentation of content, such as images and style sheets.
+- <span id="webpage"><strong>Web page (webpage):</strong></span> A document on the World Wide Web, including resources provided for rendering, retrieval, and presentation of content.
 Web pages are delivered by a web server to the user and displayed in a web browser.
-Web-based applications with dynamic content or customizable views within a single page should be counted as one (1) page.
+Web-based applications with dynamic content or customizable views within a single page should be counted as 1 page.

-- <span id="website"><strong>Website:</strong></span> A website, and web-based application, consists of many web pages linked together under a common domain name.
+- <span id="website"><strong>Website:</strong></span> A website, and web-based application, consists of many web pages linked together under a common domain name such as “[agency].gov”.

-- <span id="website-accessibility-statement"><strong>Website Accessibility Statement:</strong></span> A statement included on all internet and intranet websites that, at a minimum, includes contact information for the agency Section 508 program, date of the last update, and the ability for website visitors to provide comments and/or feedback regarding the agency Section 508 program.
-See [Developing a Website Accessibility Statement](https://www.section508.gov/manage/laws-and-policies/website-accessibility-statement/).

-**Reviewed/Updated:** April 2023
+**Reviewed/Updated:** April 2024